vipranarayan14/vboo/src/docs/shadlinga-prakaranam/general/subanta-pratyayah.md

 i.e. //su, au, jas, am, auT, shas, TA, bhyAm, bhis, ~NE, bhyAm, bhyas, ~Nasi, bhyAm, bhyas, ~Nas, Os, Am, ~Ni, Os, sup‌ |//

-//pANini// makes an //pratyAhAra// (abbreviation) of this list of
+//pANini// makes a //pratyAhAra// (abbreviation) of this list of
 //pratyaya//-s by taking the first syllable of the first //pratyaya, 'su'// and last letter of the last of the //pratyaya, 'p'// thus making //sup|//